kolkhis/tech-notes/ato/index.md

 Most of the technical details of these talks have been integrated with my notes, but to highlight a few key points:

-- CI/CD Tips: Various deployment strategies
 - Commit Spoofing with Git Commit Metadata: **Incredibly** valuable to be aware of as an open-source maintainer
 - Linux Tips and Tricks: A collection of miscellaneous Linux tips presented by engineers and content creators
 - Remotely connecting to a Homelab: Using Tailscale to set up **secure** ingress into my homelab (or any other device)
+- CI/CD Tips: Various technologies, tools, and deployment strategies, for CI/CD pipelines

 It was not just technical insights that I walked away with.
 Some of the most valuable things I learned were non-technical.

 - How to get involved with open-source projects
 - How tech professionals network
 - How to be a non-code-contributing member of a community
 - ...among other things.

 Overall, ATO gave me a broader understanding of both the technical and human